WPStore/google-analytics-mu/readme.txt

 Please do not use the support section here at WordPress.org.

 == Changelog ==
+= 2.4 =
+* added nonce check on settings pages to protect from CSRF - props @harrym

 = 2.3.1 =
 * proper formating (source code styling) for the GA snippet